ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 <footer>
 Notes:

-  - Brookton was often confused with Brocton and  Brooklyn, and that is the reason for adopting the name Brooktondale.
+  - Brookton was often confused with Brocton and even Brooklyn, and that is the reason for adopting the name Brooktondale.
 See [Historical Names](#historical-names).
 Otherwise, the use of "village" doesn't make sense.
-  - It is referencing the wrong weekend, but it is also a relative time reference, and perhaps the difference is just a result of the time between writing and publishing.
+  - It is referencing the wrong weekend, but it is also a relative time reference, and perhaps the difference is just a result of the text not being updated in the time between writing and its delayed publishing.
   - The reference to the Denmans would seem to be Richard L. Denman (1848-1915) and his wife Adelaide (1852-1947).
 </footer>
 {{% /mefigure %}}